crustio/crust-wiki/docs/validator.md

 Staking rewards refer to the validators or candidates who hold storage resources obtaining incomes through staking CRUs.
 The staking income is related to the following factors:

 - Stake Limit: The Stake Limit determines the upper limit of the effective stake of CRUs by the validator, which is directly related to the amount of storage provided by the validator.
-In Crust mainnet, a 1TB SRD file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-10 times the upper limit of SRD, with specific "times" related to the number of duplicates of meaningful files.
+In Crust mainnet, a 1TB SRD([check the meaning of SRD from glossary](glossary.md)) file corresponds to an upper limit of 1CRU, and a meaningful file corresponds to 1-10 times the upper limit of SRD, with specific "times" related to the number of duplicates of meaningful files.
 For details, please refer to [DSM Guidance](DSM.md);
 - Effective Stake: The Effective Stake is **the amount of staking that actually generates incomes**, which is related to the stake limit of the validator that is guaranteed.
 An example will be provided later.
 - Guarantee fee: Guarantee fee is the ratio of the share to guarantors.
 The larger the value, the higher the guarantor’s revenue share.
 However, **A higher guarantee fee does not mean higher guarantee income**.
 The guarantee income of any guarantor needs to consider the effective stake and his own staking amount.